-Applicants with an honours BA in women's and gender studies or who have completed an honours BA degree with a significant number of gender-related courses from disciplines including (but not limited to) sociology, history, English, philosophy, anthropology, Canadian studies and political science will be considered for admission to the program.
+Applicants with a BA in Women's and Gender Studies or a BA in related disciplines, including (but not limited to) anthropology, Canadian studies, history, philosophy, political science and sociology will be considered for admission to the program.
 Typically, an average of B+ or higher is required.
-Applicants without the requisite background may be required to take 1.0 credits in addition to their other
+Applicants without the requisite background may be required to take WGST 5003 (0.5 credits) in addition to their other MA program requirement.
+6 The MA program in Women's and Gender studies is interdisciplinary and open to new ideas.
+I loved the freedom of being able to write about what I wanted to write about.
+It allowed me to explore topics that interested me in an academic setting.